GünAz TV: Racism against Kurds and Persians

 Numerous articles on their website and statements during broadcasts have expressed racist views towards the ethnically Kurdish population of West Azerbaijan province.
-Their website regularly publishes articles calling Kurds backwards, primitive, criminal, and inclined towards terrorism.
-Similarly, hosts on the channel regularly make inciteful assertions about Persians.
-One by the name of Yasaman Qaraqoyunlu criticized Azerbaijanis simply for following the same religion as Persians, Shia Islam, stating:Which translates to:"I am not against the religion of Islam, rather I am against Shiism, which has united us with the Persians."
+Their website regularly publishes articles calling Kurds primitive, criminal, and inclined towards terrorism.

 CIA connections

 According to a 2006 article by the Hürriyet newspaper, following a complaint about GünAz TV from the Iranian foreign ministry, the Turkish government launched an investigation into the channel.
 As a result of the technical analysis, It was discovered that the United States' Central Intelligence Agency had been renting channels from Türksat, including the ones used for GünAz TV and a Kurdish separatist channel, with the purpose of broadcasting anti-government propaganda activities into Iran.
 This resulted in the channel being banned from broadcasting via Turkey.

+Assault on Obali

+On 20 May 2023, reports came out claiming that GünAz TV owner Ahmad Obali had been hospitalized, following a heavy beating that caused him to have to be attached to a breathing device.
+The prominent Azerbaijani Yeni Müsavat newspaper suggested that it was the work of Iranian intelligence, and Azerbaijani Member of Parliament Fazil Mustafa threatened Iran with retaliation.
+Other Azerbaijani news media, including modern.az and AzerNews, blamed 'Armenian terrorist groups' for the assault.
+However, the San Jose police department’s office of chief of police issued a press release, revealing that Obali identified his son Deniz Obali, who had been booked at the Santa Clara County Main Jail for attempted murder, as the person responsible for assaulting him.